 The basic argument for computer consciousness can be summarized as follows:

-1. The human brain is made entirely of neurons in complicated
+adult human brain is made entirely of arrangements of neurons (and glands that affect neurons).

 Do not ignore this argument in your response to this prompt.
 (In fact, if you ignore this argument, you could easily get zero for the assignment.)

 Your assignment, if you pick this topic, is to:

 First, state the argument for computer consciousness in your own words.
 (This is the argument in the pink box above.)

 Second, come to a conlusion about whether we have any rational reason to doubt this conclusion.

 If you decide to claim that computers can't be conscious, and your "argument" is "computers can't be conscious because consciousness includes X, and computers can't do X," but you don't explain how humans do X, and you don't prove that computers can't do X, then you haven't proved that computers can't be conscious, and that should be your thesis.
 (Do not ignore this requirement in your response.)